 Educational Topics: Immunology, Microbiology, Public Health

-Each student is given a tube of ‘body fluids’ one of which is infected with ‘flu’.
-Students then trade fluids with 2 or 3 other students and test the shared fluids by ELISA to find out who is infected.
-Using this information the class attempts to determine the initial infected student.
+Students learn about the cells involved in protecting the body from infection.
+We create a mock flu epidemic by asking students to mix sample ‘body fluids’ with each other, one of which is infected with ‘flu’.
+The shared fluids are tested by ELISA to find out who is infected.
+Using this information, the class attempts to map the chain of infection and determine the initial infected student.

 Educational Topics: Cell Biology, Cancer, Spectrophotometry, Drug Development

-Students must compare the ability of several newly discovered botanical compounds to kill cancer cells through apoptosis.
-The lab uses a spectrophotometry technique and students will have to calculate the percent cytotoxicity using a provided formula to determine how the new drugs compare with a current market drug.
+Students learn about the role mutations play in cancer development and the process of testing new cancer treatments.
+Using spectrophotometry, students compare the ability of several botanical compounds to kill cancer cells through apoptosis.
+Students calculate the percent cytotoxicity using a provided formula to determine how the test compounds compare with a current market drug.

 Educational Topics: Diabetes, Diagnostic Testing, Standard Curve Analysis, Spectrophotometry